barriebyron/barriebyron/README.md

 ### What I do

-⛓️ Create content to attract and onboard developers.
+⛓️ Create content to attract, onboard, and solve problems for developers.

 :keyboard:  Joyously craft and maintain structured, user-focused technical content that enables users to achieve their goals.